 Since risk is an amorphous term and can be defined differently across multiple stakeholders, it can be difficult to reach an unbiased view of risk for the organization.
 Using a risk model provides the structure necessary to properly and expeditiously answer the risk question with integrity.

-At the core, there are two basic concepts used to assess risk: Likelihood and Impact.
+There are two basic concepts used to assess risk: Likelihood and Impact.

-Likelihood of a risk occurring can be determined by looking at inherent complexity of the business or function, historical problems or issues that have occurred, and projected changes in the business or function.
+Likelihood of a risk occurring can be determined by looking at the inherent complexity of the business or function, historical problems or issues that have occurred, and projected changes in the business or function.

 Risk Attribute Rating